![]() |

 8. 小指 -- Koyubi -- Little finger (lit. child finger).

-THE LESSON FOR TODAY revolves around the Chinese character 帯, which in Japanese is pronounced "tai" or "obi", depending on the context.
+THE LESSON FOR TODAY revolves around the Chinese character 帯, which in Japanese is pronounced "tai" or "obi", depending on the reading.
 It means "belt, zone".
 Hence, 帯 (obi) -- a type of belt or sash worn with traditional Japanese kimono, 熱帯 (nettai) -- the "hot belt" or tropics of the world, and 携帯 (keitai) -- the mobile phone, the symbol of modern Japan, literally meaning the "mobile belt/zone", the zone you can carry around with you.

 Nettai kaju shashin kan -- koko dewa, omo to shite Okinawa de ... sarei iru.
 Nettai kaju wo shashin wo shite imasu.